-If you die after leaving Pensionable Service (for example, because you left Service with your Employer) but before your pension has started, a lump sum will be payable.
-The amount of this will be the lesser of:
+If you die after leaving Pensionable Service (for example, because you left Service with your Employer) but before your pension has started, a lump sum (Death Grant) will be payable.
+The amount of this will be:

-- two times your Final Pensionable Pay, increased up until the date of the your death in accordance with the increases granted on preserved pensions not in payment; - five times the amount of the pension that would be payable to you for the first year of payment had the pension started to be paid on the day you died (ignoring prospective increases in payment after the date of death).
+three times the amount of the pension payable to you as the Member for the first year of payment had the pension started to be paid on the day that you died allowing for revaluation to the date of death.

-(b) Partner's and Children's pensions
+(b) Spouse's and Children's pensions

-Your Partner's and Children's pensions will be payable in the same way as if you had died in retirement allowing for revaluation to the date of death.
+Your Spouse's and Children's pensions will be payable in the same way as if you had died after your pension has started allowing for revaluation to the date of death.